What does a Second Grade Teacher do?

 - Bachelor's degree in Education or a related field.

-- Valid teaching certification for the state in which the school is located.
+- Valid teaching certification for the state of employment, with a focus on elementary education.

 - Excellent communication and interpersonal skills.